-- strengthen communication skills
+- Strengthen communication skills

-- develop solid presentation techniques
+- Develop solid presentation techniques

-- provide a strong foundation for later rhetoric-level skills
+- Provide a strong foundation for later rhetoric-level skills

-Sola Gratia Mom is a great round-up of ideas for adding some fun and creativity to daily recitation time.
+Sola Gratia Mom has an incredible round-up of ideas for adding some fun and creativity to daily recitation time.

 However, we change the system slightly by using a binder and tabbed dividers instead of an index card box.